LartTyler/Sublime-Snippets/README.md

 # Usage
 The naming scheme for each snippet denotes how and when they can be triggered.
-The format is `<scope>.<tab-trigger>.sublime-snippet`.
+The format is `<scope>.<namespace>.<tab-trigger>.sublime-snippet`.

-So, for example, if you installed `php/doctrine/php.qbcreate.sublime-snippet`, you can trigger it any time you're in the PHP scope using `qbcreate` (or any shorthand variation thereof, such as `qbc`).
+In most cases, the trigger text for a snippet is <namespace> concatenated with <tab-trigger>.
+So, for example, you can trigger the snippet for creating a Doctrine query builder any time you're in the PHP scope using `doctrineqbcreate` (or any shorthand variation thereof, such as `dqbc`).